instamed/healthcare-payments-blockchain/README.md

 # Healthcare Payments on Blockchain

+__This is a prototype useful for exploring blockchain or as a basis for a project.
+It is not intended for production use without further modification and testing.__

 In the InstaMed Innovation Lab, we built a blockchain prototype focused on healthcare payments among providers, payers and patients.
 One of the prototype’s purposes is to evaluate the value of blockchain in driving a better healthcare payments experience for all stakeholders.
 [Learn more about the project](https://developers.instamed.com/healthcare-payments-blockchain/)

 This is a [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) blockchain project that implements the FHIR Financial module.
 It is built with [Convector](https://github.com/worldsibu/convector) and follows the [FHIR spec](https://www.hl7.org/fhir/).
-This is a prototype; it is not intended for production use without further modification and testing.
-A demo frontend app is included in the project in /packages/frontend.
+A Vuejs demo frontend app is included in the project in /packages/frontend.

 The live demo can be found at: https://blockchain-demo.instamed.com/